Louisiana governor election won’t uproot Medicaid expansion

 Edwards’ two main challengers on the Oct.
 12 ballot — U.S. Rep. Ralph Abraham and businessman Eddie Rispone — aren’t pledging to rip expansion out by the roots in a state where about 10% of residents get the coverage.

-Instead, Edwards’ opponents strike at one of his primary selling points by slamming the administration’s rollout of Medicaid expansion, rather than the program’s creation.
+Instead, Edwards’ opponents strike at one of his primary selling points by slamming the administration’s rollout of Medicaid expansion rather than the program’s creation.
 The GOP contenders accuse Edwards’ health department of millions in wasteful spending and suggest they would tighten controls.

 “They have to be careful in how they are framing their critique because it’s a popular program,” said Michael Henderson, director of Louisiana State University’s Public Policy Research Center.